release-it-plugins/lerna-changelog/README.md

 The two options that `release-it-lerna-changelog` is aware of are:

+### `infile`

-* `infile` -- This represents the filename to put the changelog information into.
+`infile` represents the file to prepend the generated changelog into.

-* `launchEditor` -- When set to `true`, `release-it-lerna-changelog` will invoke the `$EDITOR` from your environment passing it the path to a temp file that you can edit to customize the exact changelog contents.
-When set to a string, that specific editor will be executed (as opposed to leveraging `$EDITOR`).
+### `launchEditor`

+When specified, `release-it-lerna-changelog` will generate the changelog then launch the configured editor with a temporary file.
+This allows the person doing the release to customize the changelog before continuing.

+There are a few valid values for `launchEditor`:

+* `false` - Disables the feature.
+* `true` - The `process.env.EDITOR` value will be used as the command, and the temporary file for editing is added as a argument (i.e. `$EDITOR /some/tmp/file`).
+* any string - This string will be used as if it were a command.
+In order to interpolate the temporary file path in the string, you can use `${file}` in your configuration.

 Each release will run `lerna-changelog` and prepend the results into `CHANGELOG.md`.